Fresh, thoughtful journalism and creative works produced by students

 of the School of Art, Communication and English at the University of Sydney.

-University of Sydney student and ‘Yes’ campaign volunteer, Yasmin Surman-Schmidt, urged legislative measures to regulate misinformation and lies after the referendum defeat.
+After the devastating defeat, University of Sydney student and ‘Yes’ campaign volunteer, Yasmin Surman-Schmidt, urged legislative measures to regulate misinformation and lies.

 She criticised the ‘No’ campaign for spreading misinformation and disinformation on social media, describing them as “absolutely tragic”.